golang/website/go.dev/content/solutions/cloud/index.md

 ---
-title: "Go for Cloud Computing"
+title: "Go for Cloud & Network Services"
+linkTitle: "Cloud & Network Services"
 description: "Go was created to address concurrency needs seen across large systems and in cloud development.
 With a strong ecosystem of tools supporting service development, Go APIs on major cloud providers, and a variety of popular open source libraries it is easier than ever to build services with Go."
 date: 2019-10-04T15:26:31-04:00
 series: Use Cases